miraland-labs/miraland/docs/src/developing/programming-model/transactions.md

 that are not executable.

-Unlike on-chain programs, [Native Programs](../runtime-facilities/programs.md) are handled differently in that they are built directly into the Solana runtime.
+Unlike on-chain programs, [Native Programs](../runtime-facilities/programs.md) are handled differently in that they are built directly into the Miraland runtime.

 ### Accounts